Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Method

 \subsection{Scene Contrastive Learning}

-Given a similar movie-pair as defined by $\mathcal{S}$, we apply $\mathbf{E}_{\textrm{learnable}}(\mathbf{E}_{\textrm{fixed}}(\cdot))$ to their constituent shots, followed by successive pooling operations to find the scene adjacency matrix $\mathbf{B}$, which is used to select the top $50\%$ similar scene-pairs.
+Given a similar movie-pair as defined by $\mathcal{S}$, we apply $\mathbf{E}_{\textrm{movie}}(\mathbf{E}_{\textrm{shot}}(\cdot))$ to their constituent shots, followed by successive pooling operations to find the scene adjacency matrix $\mathbf{B}$, which is used to rank the similarity of scene-pairs.
 We apply this selection process to all pairs of similar movies to get a collection of paired scenes $\mathbf{P}_\textrm{scene}$ that is used for scene-level contrastive learning.
 Our contrastive learning approach is shown in Figure~\ref{pipeline_2}, and explained below.